kiking0501/MathDowsers-ARQMath/README.md

-### About
+## About

-MathDowsers is a team of researchers from the University of  *Waterloo* who are interested in *dowsing for answers to math questions*.
+MathDowsers is a team of researchers from the University of  *Water*loo who are interested in *dowsing for answers to math questions*:

+>Given a math question, look for potential answers to this math question from an existing math answer database.

 The team produces the best participant run of the Answer Retrieval task in the <a href="https://www.cs.rit.edu/~dprl/ARQMath/" target="_blank">ARQMath (**A**nswer **R**etrieval for **Q**uestions on **Math**) Lab</a> in both year 2020 and 2021; and also the best automatic run of the Formula Retrieval task in the Lab in year 2021.

-### Demo ###
+## Demo

-A demo page to answer math questions using old MathStackExchange answers (from the year 2010 to 2018) is at https://kiking0501.github.io/MathDowsers-ARQMath/.
-It demonstrates the answer retrieval results of the MathDowsers' submissions in ARQMath Lab 2020 and 2021.
+<a href="https://kiking0501.github.io/MathDowsers-ARQMath/" target="_blank">Click here for the Demo.</a>

+This demo displays the MathDowsers team's submission runs in the ARQMath Lab 2020 and 2021, where the math answer database is the <a href="https://math.stackexchange.com/" target="_blank">MathStackExchange</a> corpus from year 2010 to 2018, and math questions are selected from the same corpus from year 2019 to 2020.

+This demo displays the team's submission runs only.
 To make a custom search, visit the interface of the <a href="http://mathbrush.cs.uwaterloo.ca/" target="_blank">math-aware search engine</a> in use (which supports a pen-based input).

+## Resources

 ### Create a document corpus for the Answer Retrieval task